CANADA STOCKS-TSX poised to open lower

-June 9 (Reuters) - The Canadian stock market looked set to start the week lower after hitting a near six-year high on Friday, with June futures on the S&P TSX index <0#SXF:> down 0.05 percent at 0717 ET.
+May 16 (Reuters) - Canadian stocks looked set to open lower on Friday, with June futures on the S&P TSX index <0#SXF:> down 0.16 percent at 0730 ET.

+March data on foreign investment in Canadian securities and Canadian investment in foreign securities is due at 0830 ET.

+The index declined on Thursday as resource shares slipped with commodity prices amid a broader selloff triggered by concerns about extended valuations.

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)

-TransForce Inc : Canaccord Genuity raises price target to C$31 from C$29
+Air Canada : Canaccord Genuity, Raymond James raise target price on the company

-SNC-Lavalin Group Inc : RBC raises target to C$60 from C$57; rating outperform
+Stantec Inc : CIBC raises rating to sector outperformer from sector performer

+Strategic Oil & Gas : NBF cuts rating to underperform from sector perform

 TSX market report